andreaswolf/ansible-role-letsencrypt/README.md

   * `acme_tiny_data_directory`: The location where the account key and certificate signature requests (CSR) are placed
   * `acme_tiny_challenges_directory`: The (web-reachable) directory that contains the temporary challenges used for verifying your domain ownership
+  * `letsencrypt_intermediate_cert_path`: the path to which the intermediate certificate of Let’s encrypt will be downloaded.

 You can also adjust the user and group used for generating the certificates; there should be a dedicated user for this (recommended by the acme-tiny authors).
 The user and group are configured with these two variables: